 - Quote Presented - One to two days

-- Customer Sign-Off on Estimate - Variable ( dependent on customer)
+- Customer Sign-Off on Estimate - Variable (dependent on the customer)

 - Order Processing and Production - One to 10 days (depending on project scope)

 We have written a comprehensive article on window tinting cots here, which we try to keep updated regularly.
-The article is designed to show you why window tinting pricing can be so highly variable, depending upon your needs and application, and further helps guide your decision-making in choosing the right window tinting.
+The article is designed to show you why window tinting pricing can be so highly variable, depending upon your needs and application.
+Further, it helps guide your decision-making in choosing the right window tinting.

 DIY or Hire a Pro?